caseyot6/wikilinks/README.md

-# wikilinks
+# Description & Instructions
-Project in c# to browse wikipedia links
+WPF windows application to browse wikipedia links

+Builds for x32 and x64; download and unpack ZIP file